 However, the town retracted in the early 1900s as rail lines between Dallas and Fort Worth were built to the south through Arlington and Grand Prairie.
 Through the first half of the twentieth century the town sustained itself through farms and dairies.

-The 1970s, driven partially by construction of DFW Airport, saw Bedford grow rapidly as it became a convenient suburban home for employees around the airport.
-Today the town is almost completely developed with a diverse mix of residents and businesses.
+The 1970s, driven partially by construction of DFW Airport, saw Bedford grow rapidly.
+It became a convenient suburban home for employees around the airport.
+Today the town is almost full with a diverse mix of residents and businesses.

 The town is known for its annual Bluesfest, the Old Bedford School built in 1915 and the Bedford Boys Ranch.
 The Boys Ranch used to be a home for wayward teens from 10-14.